Hiroe Nagahama: Independent circuit (2014–2020)

 During her career, Nagahama often made freelance work by competing in various promotions from the Japanese independent scene.
 At Oz Academy Saturday Night Fever on March 17, 2018, she teamed up with Mika Iida and Misaki Ohata in a losing effort against Aoi Kizuki, Sakura Hirota and Tsubasa Kuragaki as a result of a six-woman tag team match.
 On the third night of the Wrestle-1 Tour 2018 Cherry Blossom from April 18, she teamed up with Asuka to defeat Hana Kimura and Natsumi Maki.
 At Seadlinnng Yokohama Flash!
 2019 on February 9, she teamed up with Mima Shimoda in a losing effort against Arisa Nakajima and Ayame Sasamura.
-Due to on of Pro Wrestling Wave's business partnership, Nagahama compted at a house show promoted by Marvelous That's Women Pro Wrestling on February 24, 2020, where she teamed up with Nagisa Nozaki, Sakura Hirota, Yuki Miyazaki and Yumi Ohka as "Team Wave" and went into a time-limit draw against Tem Marvelous (Hibiki, Kaoru, Mikoto Shindo, Takumi Iroha and Tomoko Watanabe).
+Due to one of Pro Wrestling Wave's business partnerships, Nagahama competed at a house show promoted by Marvelous That's Women Pro Wrestling on February 24, 2020, where she teamed up with Nagisa Nozaki, Sakura Hirota, Yuki Miyazaki and Yumi Ohka as "Team Wave" and went into a time-limit draw against Tem Marvelous (Hibiki, Kaoru, Mikoto Shindo, Takumi Iroha and Tomoko Watanabe).

 Ice Ribbon (2014–2020)

 Due to Pro Wrestling Wave and Ice Ribbon holding business partnerships, Nagahama competed many times in the latter promotion's events.
 She made her first appearance at New Ice Ribbon #603 on November 8, 2014, where she fell short to Maki Narumiya in singles competition.
 At RibbonMania 2019 on December 31, she competed in Tequila Saya's retirement match, a gauntlet match in which the latter put herself against 44 opponents.
-Some of the most notable were Nagahama herself alongside Miku Aono, Rina Shingaki, Ken Ohka, Manami Toyota, Risa Sera, Hiragi Kurumi, Syuri, Tae Honma, and many others.
+Some of the most notable were Nagahama herself alongside Miku Aono, Banny Oikawa, Rina Shingaki, Ken Ohka, Manami Toyota, Risa Sera, Hiragi Kurumi, Syuri, Tae Honma, and many others.
 She took part into the 2nd Kizuna Tournament of August 29, 2020, event in which she teamed up with Tsukasa Fujimoto and defeated Rina Yamashita and Satsuki Totoro in the first rounds but fell short to Maya Yukihi and Suzu Suzuki in the semifinals.